lakshmankumar12/nixPowerToolNotes/docker.md

     # arg to run
     -v host-folder:cont-folder[:ro]    -> mount host-folder at cont-folder

-    # Not if the host-path exists and is a file, it will be shared as a flie.
+    # Note if the host-path exists and is a file, it will be shared as a flie.
     # If the host-path does't exist , it will be assumbed to be a dir.
     ```
 * Ephemeral